DETAILED ACTION

 There is a significant amount of structural variability with respect to the members of the genus of fucosyltransferases required by the claimed method.
 While the specification in the instant application discloses the structure of a limited number of species of the recited genus of fucosyltransferases which are able to fucosylate LNB, it provides no clue as to the structural elements required in any fucosyltransferase that can fucosylate LNB, or the structural elements required in any α-1,4-fucosyltransferase that can fucosylate LNB and in any cell with any metabolic modifications with any lipid linkages.

 The claimed invention as amended is directed to “a method of producing a fucosylated compound (see claim 91 in its entirety) and a cell metabolically engineered for producing a fucosylated compound (see claim 114 in its entirety) and the claimed invention encompasses a large variable genus of structures and cells.
-Regarding the method set forth in claim 91 and the dependent claims hereto as well as the cell in claim 114, they encompass a compound that comprises a LNB that could be linked to any lipid; any structure that is 90% identical to SEQ ID NOs: 17, 4, 13, 14 and 23 the same is true of the cell (see claim 114) that is engineered with no description of how it is modified.
+Regarding the method set forth in claim 91 and the dependent claims hereto as well as the cell in claim 114, they encompass a compound that comprises a large variable genus of cells and enzymes (see claim 114) that is engineered with no description of how it is modified.
 Thus no correlation is made between structure and function as the structure is not clearly defined or the mechanism involving the cell.
-The claimed invention is directed to a large variable genus of lipids and cells.
 The claims are not commensurate in scope with the disclosure in the specification.

 The claimed invention is overly broad and encompasses a large variable genus of structures with the recitation of percent language.
 The specification fails to provide any additional representative species of the claimed genus to show that applicant was in possession of the claimed genus.
 A representative number of species means that the species which are adequately described are representative of the entire genus.
 The written description requirement for a claimed genus maybe satisfied through sufficient description of a representative number of species by actual reduction to practice, disclosure of drawings, or by disclosure of relevant identifying characteristics, for example, structure or other physical and/or chemical properties, by functional characteristics coupled with a known or disclosed correlation between function and structure, or by a combination of such identifying characteristics, sufficient to show the applicant was in possession of the claimed genus.